 View Historic Saranac Lake's Case Statement and Case Statement Appendix which spell out plans for the building and naming opportunities.

-To date, we have raised $1,187,907 in grants, donations and pledges of support.
-We are well on our way toward our $2.5M goal to support acquisition, building rehabilitation, personnel, the first phase of museum exhibits, and endowment building.
+To date, we have raised $1,273,712 in grants, donations and pledges of support.
+We are well on our way toward our $3.5M goal to support acquisition, building rehabilitation, personnel, museum exhibits, and endowment building.
 Many thanks to our growing list of donors.

 ARCHITECTURAL PLANS AND STUDIES

 Historic Saranac Lake will restore the historic home and medical office of Dr. E. L. Trudeau, pioneer in tuberculosis treatment and scientific research.
 We will open the building as a museum exploring the story of Saranac Lake and Trudeau’s pioneering work in tuberculosis treatment.
 As with the Saranac Laboratory Museum next door, the most important artifact at the Trudeau Building is the space itself.

 Visitors to the museum campus will enter through the Main Street entrance of the Trudeau Building.
 Here they will explore exhibits interpreting the history of the Saranac Lake region and the life and work of Dr. E. L. Trudeau.
 Visitors will then move on to Trudeau's neighboring laboratory, where exhibits will focus on the history of science in Saranac Lake.